CloudLabs-MOC/AI-102-AIEngineer/Instructions/17-image-classification.md

 ## Task 3: Create a Custom Vision project

+In this task, you will learn how to create a Custom Vision project using the Custom Vision portal, which will be used to train an image classification model based on your training resource.

 To train an image classification model, you need to create a Custom Vision project based on your training resource.
 To do this, you'll use the Custom Vision portal.

 1. In Visual Studio Code, view the training images in the **17-image-classification/training-images**.
 This folder contains subfolders of apple, banana, and orange images.